Mario Edwards

-Mario Lashun Edwards Sr. (born December 1, 1975) is a former American football cornerback in the National Football League for the Dallas Cowboys, Tampa Bay Buccaneers, and Miami Dolphins.
-He was drafted in the sixth round (180th overall) of the 2000 NFL Draft by the Dallas Cowboys.
-He played college football at Florida State University.
+Mario Lashun Edwards Sr. (born December 1, 1975) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys, Tampa Bay Buccaneers, and Miami Dolphins.
+He played college football for the Florida State Seminoles and was selected in the sixth round of the 2000 NFL draft by the Cowboys.

-Early years
+Early life

 Edwards attended Pascagoula High School, where he played at cornerback.
 As a senior, he had 61 tackles, 4 interceptions and 14 passes defensed.
 He received All-American and All-state honors.

 He accepted a football scholarship from Florida State University.
 As a true freshman, he totaled 6 tackles.
 He blocked a punt that he returned for a 24-yard touchdown against the University of North Carolina.

 As a sophomore, he was a backup at right cornerback, tallying 14 tackles, 3 passes defensed and one fumble recovery.
 He missed the 1997 season as a redshirt.

 As a junior, he started the final 10 games at left cornerback, registering 20 tackles, 6 interceptions (ranked eighth in the nation), 11 passes defensed (led the team) and helping the team earn a No. 1 national ranking in pass defense.
 He had 5 tackles and 3 passes defensed against the University of Southern California.
 He set a school and tied a conference record, by making 4 interceptions in a single-game against Wake Forest University.
 He played in the National Championship game, where the Seminoles lost to the University of Tennessee.

 As a senior, he posted 19 tackles, 9 passes defensed (led the team) and one forced fumble, while being a part of the 1999 national championship team.
 He had 4 passes defensed against the University of Virginia.
-He compiled 3 passes defensed in the 2000 Sugar Bowl 46-29 win against Virginia Tech University.
+He compiled 3 passes defended in the 2000 Sugar Bowl 46–29 win against Virginia Tech.